How do you know if you're ready to share your data? What do you need to think about in advance of depositing?

 Does your data item require an embargo period before it is made open access?

-Depending on your research project and agreement with the funding body, this option might be required.
-You can keep your data stored in the repository for a period of time before you make it openly available.
+Depending on your agreement with your funding body or your publication schedule, you may require this option.
+You can keep your data stored in the repository for up to 5 years before it is made openly available.

 The advantage of using the embargo is that the metadata and documentation are prepared at the time of deposit, when the research is still fresh on your mind, instead of at a later date when you might have forgotten the details.